uhgall/yo_pull/README.md

 The camera looks through a counting slide; either the original or you can make one yourself (see below).
 Recordings can be used to visually inspect sperm and estimate concentration from manual counts.

+Useful for rapid at-home testing to try different collection or processing methods or whatever else you want to experiment with.
+The Yo! app is annoying; it makes you wait for 10 minutes and click dozens of times, this tool avoids that.

+## Sample recording

+Three sperm visible in an ~8 s clip from the live feed:

+<video src="3sperms.mp4" controls width="640"></video>

+[My semen is so bad that I had to search a bit on the slide...
+You can pull it out a little bit which obviously shifts the field of view.
+That part of the video was sped up... the 3 swimmers you can actually see at the end are what it looked like in real time, for my not-so-great material]

 ## Quick start

+1. Install ffmpeg: `brew install ffmpeg`
-1. Power on the YO device and join its **Yo2** WiFi network on your Mac.
+2. Power on the YO device and join its **Yo2** WiFi network on your Mac.
-2. Install ffmpeg: `brew install ffmpeg`
 3. View and record live video:

 ```bash
 python3 yo_view.py
 ```
+With no slide inserted, you'll see a black screen because the built-in light only gets activated when you push in a slide.

 4. Pull saved clips off the device (not actually very useful tbh):